This Policy is version 4 and was updated on 6 September 2021.

 Dymocks respects your right to privacy under the Privacy Act 1988 (Cth) and is required to comply with the Australian Privacy Principles in respect of the collection of personal information from individuals.
 Set out below is our policy regarding the collection and storage of your information.

-If you have any questions about our policy, wish to access or change your personal information or have any complaint regarding treatment of your privacy by us, please contact us at [email protected].
+If you have any questions about our policy, wish to access or change your personal information or have any complaint regarding the treatment of your privacy by us, please contact us at firstname.lastname@example.org.

 The information we collect